PowerShell/PowerShell/docs/maintainers/README.md

   However, they should be reminded to create an issue in the future to frontload any potential problems with the work and to minimize duplication of efforts.
 1. **SHOULD** encourage contributors to create meaningful titles for all PRs.
   Edit the title if necessary to provide clarity on the problem
-1. **SHOULD** encourage contributes to write meaningful, descriptive git commits
+1. **SHOULD** encourage contributors to write meaningful, descriptive git commits
 1. **SHOULD NOT** merge pull requests with a failed CI build (unless, for instance, the pull request is being submitted to fix broken CI)
 1. **SHOULD NOT** merge pull requests without the label `cla-signed` or `cla-not-required` from the Microsoft CLA bot